mirsa-work/toolkit-collection/python-scripts/pdf-extract-urls/README.md

 ## Usage

-1. Place your PDF files in the `files` directory.
+1. Place your PDF files in the `input` directory.
 2. Run the script:

    ```bash